What is Dispensing?

 Such kind of bottle top dispenser features a wiping-seal in addition to the floating piston system.
 Dispensers having wiping seal pistons usually require higher operating force during the process of liquid transfer.
 This is responsible for causing defective sealing due to friction wear and tear.

-Bottle top dispensers with wiping-seal pistons can be used in experiments involving a variety of daily-routine and less aggressive reagents, such as acids and bases having low concentrations, biological buffers, polar solvents, biological detergents and cell culture media.
+Bottle top dispenser with wiping-seal pistons can be used in experiments involving a variety of daily-routine and less aggressive reagents, such as acids and bases having low concentrations, biological buffers, polar solvents, biological detergents and cell culture media.

 In order to eliminate the higher operating forces during liquid filling, some systems use a spring with automatic lifting action that reduces the friction.